 William Preston Longley went by several names during his 27 years as one of the most vicious murderers of the American West.
-Aliases included Wild Bill, Rattling Bill, Tom Jones, Jim Paeeson, Jim Webb, Bill Black, Bill Henry, and Bill Jackson.
+Aliases included Wild Bill, Rattling Bill, Tom Jones, Jim Patterson, Jim Webb, Bill Black, Bill Henry, and Bill Jackson.

 Longley was a ruthless murderer, killing his first man at the age of sixteen.
-Growing up with strongly held racist views, he was adamantly opposed to the government’s Reconstruction policy, a view that would lead to enough trouble that he would eventually be hanged.
+Growing up with firmly held racist views, he was adamantly opposed to the government’s Reconstruction policy, a view that would lead to enough trouble that he would eventually be hanged.

-Soon, he and his traveling companion were captured by a group of vigilantes and lynched as a horse thieves.
+Soon, he and his traveling companion were captured by a group of vigilantes and lynched as horse thieves.
 However, as the mob rode off, one man turned and aimed several shots at the pair.
 One bullet hit Longley in the face and broke a tooth, while another frayed the rope from which he was hanging.
-The rope weakened with the weight of Longley’s body and broke saving his life.
+The rope weakened with the weight of Longley’s body and broke, saving his life.

-In February, 1870, Longley and his brother-in-law, John W. Wilson, killed a black man named Brice in Bastrop County.
+In February 1870, Longley and his brother-in-law, John W. Wilson, killed a black man named Brice in Bastrop County.
 They were also accused of killing a black woman.
 In March, the military authorities offered a $1,000 reward for the pair.
-His brother-in-law Wilson died soon after and Longley traveled north.
+His brother-in-law Wilson died soon after, and Longley traveled north.

-In July 1873 Longley was arrested in Kerr County by Mason County Sheriff J. J. Finney and was taken to Austin so that Finney could collect the reward.
+In July 1873, Longley was arrested in Kerr County by Mason County Sheriff J. J. Finney and was taken to Austin so that Finney could collect the reward.
 After several days, when the reward money had not been paid to Finney, he released Longley.
 According to legend, Finney was paid off by a Longley relative.

 In late 1874 Longley and his brother James Stockton Longley rode from Bell County to the Lee County home of their uncle, Caleb Longley, who implored Longley to kill Wilson Anderson for allegedly killing his son.
-On March 31, 1875, Longley shot gunned Anderson to death while Anderson was plowing a field, and the two brothers fled north to Indian Territory.
-In July, JamesLongley returned to Bell County and turned himself in.
+On March 31, 1875, Longley shotgunned Anderson to death while Anderson was plowing a field, and the two brothers fled north to Indian Territory.
+In July, James Longley returned to Bell County and turned himself in.
 James was later acquitted of any part in Anderson’s murder; however, Bill Longley remained a wanted man.

-In November 1875 Longley killed George Thomas in McLennan County, then rode south to Uvalde County, where, in January 1876, he killed William (Lou) Shroyer in a stand up gunfight.
+In November 1875, Longley killed George Thomas in McLennan County, then rode south to Uvalde County, where, in January 1876, he killed William (Lou) Shroyer in a stand-up gunfight.

 Longley then headed to Louisiana to hide until things cooled off in Texas.
-However, the long arm of the law reached out and he was captured in DeSoto Parish, Louisiana, by Nacogdoches County Sheriff Milton Mast.
+However, the long arm of the law reached out, and he was captured in DeSoto Parish, Louisiana, by Nacogdoches County Sheriff Milton Mast.
 Longley was returned to Lee County to stand trial for the murder of Wilson Anderson.

-Longley promptly began writing letters to the newspapers telling them of his life adventures and claiming to have killed 32 men.
+Longley promptly began writing letters to the newspapers, telling them about his life adventures and claiming to have killed 32 men.
 He also wrote the governor, asking for clemency.
 He stated in his letter that John Wesley Hardin, the most infamous gunman Texas ever produced, received only twenty-five years in prison for his forty killings.
 Why then, Longley wanted to know, was he being sent to the hangman?
 The governor did not respond.

 On September 5, 1877, the jurors of Lee County deliberated only 1 ½ hours before they sentenced William to death by hanging.

-While appeals were being made, Longley was transferred to Galveston, Texas where the authorities felt he would be safer from a mob of Longley’s victim’s survivors.
-In March, 1878, the Court Of Appeals affirmed his conviction and soon Wild Bill was returned to Giddings, Texas to be hanged.
+While appeals were being made, Longley was transferred to Galveston, Texas, where the authorities felt he would be safer from a mob of Longley’s victim’s survivors.
+In March 1878, the Court Of Appeals affirmed his conviction, and soon Wild Bill was returned to Giddings, Texas, to be hanged.

-After having been baptized into the Catholic Church on October 11, 1878, before a crowd of thousands in Giddings, Texas, Longley was led to the hangman’s noose by Lee County Sheriff James Madison Brown.
+After being baptized into the Catholic Church on October 11, 1878, before a crowd of thousands in Giddings, Texas, Longley was led to the hangman’s noose by Lee County Sheriff James Madison Brown.
 Having a sense of humor, Longley told them to repair a board before they went up the steps, stating that he would hate to trip and break his neck.

-I deserved this fate.
+“I deserved this fate.
 It is a debt I have owed for a wild and reckless life.
 So long, everybody!”

 Then he nodded to the executioner and was sent downward through the trap to his death.

-The Galveston Daily News on October 12, 1878 described the hanging:
+The Galveston Daily News on October 12, 1878, described the hanging:

-The black cap was drawn, the rope adjusted, the words “All ready” given and at 2:37 the drop fell.
+“The black cap was drawn, the rope adjusted, the words “All ready” given, and at 2:37, the drop fell.
 The body fell eight feet, as was intended.
 The rope slipped on the beam, and the body continued until the feet touched the earth, when Sheriff Brown and an aid caught and raised it up and refastened it, leaving the body properly suspended.
-Two moans escaped the lips, the arms and feet were raised three times, and after hanging eleven and one half minutes life was pronounced extinct.
+Two moans escaped the lips, the arms and feet were raised three times, and after hanging eleven and one-half minutes, life was pronounced extinct.

 Texas outlaw Bill Longley was from a respectable family, but his hot temper, his fondness for liquor, and unsettled conditions during reconstruction led him to become one of the most daring gunslingers of his day.
 He is said to have killed 32 persons before his capture in 1877.
 Before Longley died, he repented and urged others to avoid his example.
 His grave was once outside the cemetery bounds.

-Bill Longley is buried in the Giddings Cemetery west of Giddings, Texas on the south side of U.S 290.
+Bill Longley is buried in the Giddings Cemetery west of Giddings, Texas, on the south side of U.S 290.